-Every animal does a specific sound and those sounds can mean a lot of things.
-Some of them might mean they are satisfied, others may be related to being upset.
-Noticing your pet’s behavior is just as important as feeding them.
+Every animal does a specific sound and those sounds can mean a lot of different things.
+Some of them might mean they are satisfied, while others may be related to them being upset.
+Understanding your guinea pig’s behavior is just as important as feeding them.

 Eek or Wheek